ShervilG/nytimes-puzzle-solver/README.md

 - Mini Crossword
 - Connections

-Fetches solutions from New York Times endpoints and caches them in localStorage for a few minutes.
+Fetches solutions from New York Times endpoints.

 ## Installing
 Clone the repo and follow this instructions to load the extension: [here](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)